In Case of Emergency

 - Notify supervisor and follow rotation site exposure protocols (see below for addresses).

-- If facility is not equipped to handle exposure, contact Harris Occupational Health Clinic (HOH) or appropriate remote site location listed below.
+- If facility is not equipped to handle exposure, contact HSC Student Health Clinic or appropriate remote site location listed below.

-- If HOH or remote site listed is not available, or you are more than 30 minutes from campus, go to the nearest ER and use your student health insurance.
+- If Student Health Clinic or remote site listed is not available, or you are more than 30 minutes from campus, go to the nearest ER and use your student health insurance.

 - You must notify Student Health and the Clinical Education Office of any care received at another facility.